cakebatterandsprinkles/portfolio-gatsby/src/posts/20-js_async_await_promises.md

 ---
 title: "Asynchronous JS, callbacks, and promises"
-date: "2019-04-06"
+date: "2019-07-27"
-tags: ["Web Development", "JavaScript"]
+tags: ["Web Development", "JavaScript", "Neuroscience"]
 summary: "In this article, I briefly explain what asynchronous code is, and how we use promises to manage aynchronous code.
 After that we'll talk about various ways of making HTTP requests, and what Async & Await is and see how it can be used."
 ---

-### Before we talk about asynchronous code
+#### Before we talk about asynchronous code

 First let's remember what the call stack was.